 Next, Smart GWT is fully open to integration with other technologies.
-On the client, you can seamlessly integrate Java applets, Flash/Flex modules, viii Version 4.0
+On the client, you can seamlessly integrate Java applets, Flash/Flex modules,

 ActiveX controls and other client technologies for 3D visualization, desktop integration, and other specialized functionality.
 On the server, Smart GWT provides flexible, generic interfaces to integrate with any data or service tier that you can access through Java code.